ysfchn/pyconduit/docs/quick_start.md

     Whenever we want to get this block object, we will only need the its category name and block name.
 ConduitBlocks will always uppercase the category name and block name, so you can search for a block name with case insensitively.
     In this case: `MATH.SUM_NUMBER`

-    `@ConduitBlock.make` decorator registers the function as `ConduitBlock`.
+    `@block` decorator registers the function as `ConduitBlock`.
 And note that ConduitBlocks are always static method even if they are in the class.
 Because `ConduitBlock` objects are designed to be independent, so when you search for a `MATH.SUM_NUMBER` block, you will directly get the block without needing to creating a instance of `Math` category.

 Now users will able to call this method by just proving the block name and parameters, you need to just load their data and it is now ready to be executed.